SkyeH-M/Book-Recommendation-Quiz/README.md

 The principal goal for this book recommendation quiz site is to allow users to read each of the 10 questions, select an answer for each based on their preferences, and then receive personalised book recommendations.

 * The quiz allows a user to input their name, or a username, so that when given recommendations this is displayed with their name.
 For example, upon submitting the quiz text will appear stating "Hi (insert username here), you got (insert genre here)!
 We recommend the following books...".
 This creates a more personalised feel to the delivery of the recommendations.
-* Once a user has answered all 10 questions a message will be displayed, as mentioned above, stating the genre the user has been matched with (explain how matching works here?????????).
-This is accompanied by an image of the three book covers corresponding to the genre selected by the user's answers.
+* Once a user has answered all 10 questions a message will be displayed, as mentioned above, stating the genre the user has been matched with, this is accompanied by an image of the three book covers corresponding to the genre selected by the user's answers.
 * The quiz will allow users to retake the quiz as many times as they like, either by refreshing the browser, or by clicking the Restart button.
 This is so that users can see which other books are recommended, or even share the quiz with friends from their own device.

 ### Developer and Business Goals